heptarch/heptarch.github.io/drafts/demon.md

  profligate and wastrel Lord, who giveth or taketh depending on his humour, and in whose service each of us is, from time to time, dragooned.

-Miss Watson enters; the Duke
+A knock at the door.
+"Ah, Miss Watson.
+Come in."
+Ellen enters; the Duke continues to gaze at Hawksmoor's giants.
+"You know,
-continues to gaze at Hawksmoor's giants.
-"Ellen, come in.
-You know, I remember your talk at
+I remember your talk at
 Aberdeen.
 I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or